cheatham1/SoftwareBook/glossary.md

 ## Good Run List
 Good run lists are the way to select good data samples for physics analysis.
-There are a number of ways the data may not be good e.g the LHC is not in stable-beam mode, the magnets are off, some of the sub-detectors are switched off.
+There are a number of ways the data may not be good e.g the LHC was not in stable-beam mode, the magnets were off, some of the sub-detectors were switched off.
+Only data that was collected during a good run is used for analysis in the ATLAS open data.

 ## Jets